makise-co/postgres/README.md

 The asterisk mark means that the driver is not implemented yet.

+\* The PgSql (raw) is so fast in this benchmark because there is no code to convert results to native PHP types.

 All benchmarks can be found in the [`benchmark`](benchmark) directory.